-117. For the purpose of maintaining discipline on board Guyana ships, the Minister may make regulations for-

-- (a) any misconduct on board as a disciplinary offence and enabling the master or such an officer as may be designated by the master to impose fines on seamen committing disciplinary offences; - (b) the procedure for the hearing of appeals against fines for disciplinary offences; - (c) the setting up of a disciplinary committee of persons employed in the ships and for the exercise by all or any of those members of the powers of the master in dealing with disciplinary offences; - (d) the payment of fines for disciplinary offences.
+98 Cap.
+49:01 Guyana Shipping (b) the death of the seaman; or (c) the loss or total unseaworthiness of the ship.
+Regulations for 117.
+For the purpose of maintaining discipline on disciplinary board Guyana ships, the Minister may make regulations foroffences. (a) any misconduct on board as a disciplinary offence and enabling the master or such an officer as may be designated by the master to impose fines seamen committing on disciplinary offences; (b) the procedure for the hearing of appeals against fines for disciplinary offences; (c) the setting up of a disciplinary committee of persons employed in the ships and for the exercise by all or any of those members of the powers of the master in dealing with disciplinary offences: the payment of fines for disciplinary (d) offences.
 Same offences.
 118. Where any conduct is both a disciplinary offence and an offence against any of the provisions of this Act, then if it has been dealt with as a disciplinary offence it shall not be dealt with as an offence against that provision.

-Procedures relating to certain crew agreements.

-119. The following provisions shall have effect with respect to a crew agreement made in the case of ships trading from and beyond the waters of Guyana -
+Procedures 119.
+The following provisions shall have effect with relating to respect to a crew agreement made in the case of ships trading certain crew from and beyond the waters of Guyana agreements.

-- (a) the agreement shall, subject to the provisions of this Act as to substitutes, be signed by each seaman; - (b) the Registrar of Seamen shall cause the agreement to be read over and explained to each seaman or otherwise ascertain that each seaman understands the agreement before he signs it and shall attest each signature; - (c) when the crew is first engaged, the agreement shall be signed duplicate, and one part shall be forwarded to the owner and the other shall be retained by the master and shall contain a special place for the descriptions and signature substitutes or persons engaged subsequent to the first departure of the ship; - (d) where a substitute is engaged in the place of a seaman who duly signed the agreement and whose services are, within twenty-four hours of the ship proceeding to sea, lost by death, desertion or other unforeseen cause, the master shall, before the ship proceeds to sea if practicable, and if not, as soon as possible thereafter, cause the agreement to be read over and explained to the substitute, and the substitute shall thereupon sign the same in the presence of a witness and the witness shall attest the signature;
+- (a) the agreement shall, subject to the provisions of this Act as to substitutes, be signed by each seaman; - (b) the Registrar of Seamen shall cause the agreement to be read over and explained to each seaman or otherwise ascertain that each seaman understands the agreement before he signs it and shall attest each signature; - (c) when the crew is first engaged, the agreement shall be signed in duplicate, and one part shall be forwarded to the owner and the other shall be retained by the master and shall contain a special place for the descriptions and signature of substitutes or persons engaged subsequent to the first departure of the ship; - (d) where a substitute is engaged in the place of a seaman who duly signed the agreement and whose services are, within twenty-four hours of the ship proceeding to sea, lost by death, desertion or other unforeseen cause, the master shall, before the ship proceeds to sea if practicable, and if not, as soon as possible thereafter, cause the agreement to be read over and explained to the substitute, and the substitute shall thereupon sign the same in the presence of a witness and the witness shall attest the signature;